jodehavi/azureunleashed/Fabrikam-Bookstore/readme.md

 	php artisan serve

 This will launch a webserver and run the app locally - you should be able to browse to the app.

+To build and run the Docker application container run the following:

+	docker build -t bookstore .
+	docker run -dp 8000:8000 --net=host bookstore

+Note: --net=host tells docker to run the container on your host network (i.e. Host Hode) rather than the docker bridged network, which is the default.